LIVE NIRVANA TOUR HISTORY: CHRONOLOGY OF NEWLY SURFACED NIRVANA RECORDINGS (2009 ONWARDS)

 LNTH

-No 32kHz DAT in the lineage, sounds a bit fuller and more accurate speed.
+No 32kHz DAT in the lineage, sounds a bit fuller and runs at a more accurate speed.

 LNTH